martinjrobins/diffsol/book/src/primer/heat_equation.md

 \frac{du}{dt} = \frac{D}{h^2} (A u + b)
 \\]

 where \\(u\\) is a vector of temperatures at each point in space.
-This is a system of ODEs that we can solve using DiffSol.
+This is a system of ODEs that we can solve using Diffsol.

-## DiffSol Implementation
+## Diffsol Implementation

 ```rust,ignore
 {{#include ../../../examples/pde-heat/src/main.rs}}